Landscape Architects vs Civil Engineers?

 - Working with local, state, and federal agencies to obtain permits

 Landscape Architect Job Duties

-They also must prepare an initial design using computer-aided drafting (CAD) or geographic information systems (GIS).
-CAD is typically used for small projects, while GIS is used for much larger projects.
+They also must prepare an initial design using computer-aided drafting and design (CADD) or geographic information systems (GIS) software.
+CADD is typically used for small projects, while GIS is used for much larger projects.
 Additionally, landscape architects might need to take into account local, state or federal regulations.